PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `delete_command`

-The delete_command is used to specifie if the command should be deleted after the execution.
+The delete_command parameter is used to specifie if the command should be deleted after the execution.

 ```css
 .custom_commands edit [delete_command|dc] <command> <delete>